loyjoy/academy/live/live.md

 **Block user**
 ![Block user](block.png "Block user")
-<br>There is also the possibility to to block certain users from the Live chat. </br>
+<br>There is also the possibility to block certain users from the Live chat. </br>

 **2. Customize your profile**
 <br>You can also customize the profile of your agent.
 It is possible to change your Avatar, display name, choose a role and set a custom welcome message</br>